-This four-day Tennessee Basic Economic Development Course (TBEDC), accredited by the International Economic Development Council (IEDC), focuses on the fundamental concepts, strategies and tools needed to be successful in today's complex economic environment.
-Topics include a basic overview of strategic planning, finance, workforce development, business retention and expansion, small business development and entrepreneurship, marketing and attraction, ethics, community development among others.
+The four-day Tennessee Basic Economic Development Course (TBEDC), accredited by the International Economic Development Council (IEDC), focuses on the fundamental concepts, strategies and tools needed to be successful in today's complex economic environment.
+Topics include a basic overview of strategic planning, finance, workforce development, business retention and expansion, small business development and entrepreneurship, marketing and attraction, ethics and community development, among others.

 The Tennessee Basic Economic Development Course (TBEDC) is designed for community leaders and stakeholders who participate in the process of community and economic development at local, regional, state and federal levels.
 Typical conference attendees include chamber of commerce and economic and community development organization professionals, elected and appointed officials, government agency staff, community planners, utility personnel, bankers, business leaders, real estate brokers and developers, and community volunteers.

 Registration $745 | Early Registration $695 (by: TBA)

 The registration fee covers course materials, instruction, selected meals and refreshment breaks.
 It does not cover hotel and other travel expenses.
 Registration is limited to 35 participants and is filled on a first-come, first-served basis.

 If you need assistance accessing your account, please contact Carol Jones, at 615-253-6371 or carol.Jones@tennesseee.edu.

 You may also register by submitting a Course Registration Form by email.

 A limited number of scholarships are available to TBEDC participants from Tennessee:

 This scholarship is in memory of Philip Trauernicht , a long time public servant to economic development.
 This annual scholarship provides full tuition to attend the annual Tennessee Basic Economic Development Course and up to four nights’ lodging during the course.
 Learn more about Philip and download the scholarship HERE.